toliaqat/xenon-wiki/leaderElectionAndReplicationDesignPage.md

 # Overview

-DCP  separates  the  processes  of  node  group  maintenance,  selection of  a primary  (leader,  owner)  node per  service,  and  that of  state update replication.
-DCP allows  a service  author to  declare a  set of capabilities  on the  service, which  the framework  uses at  runtime to employ the proper protocol and processing.
+Xenon  separates  the  processes  of  node  group  maintenance,  selection of  a primary  (leader,  owner)  node per  service,  and  that of  state update replication.
+Xenon allows  a service  author to  declare a  set of capabilities  on the  service, which  the framework  uses at  runtime to employ the proper protocol and processing.